vuematerial/vue-material/README.md

   </a>
 </p>

-Vue Material is lightweight framework built exactly according to the <a href="http://material.google.com" target="_blank">Material Design</a> specs.
+Vue Material is a lightweight framework built exactly according to the <a href="http://material.google.com" target="_blank">Material Design</a> specs.

-It aims to deliver a collection of reusable components and a series of UI Elements to build applications with support to all modern Web Browsers through Vue 2.
+It aims to deliver a collection of reusable components and a series of UI Elements to build applications with support for all modern Web Browsers through Vue 2.

 Build powerful and well-designed web apps that can fit on every screen.
-You can generate and use themes dynamically, use components on demand, take advantage of UI Elements and Components with an ease-to-use API.
+You can generate and use themes dynamically, use components on demand, take advantage of UI Elements and Components with an easy-to-use API.

 ## Demo and Documentation
 <a href="https://vuematerial.github.io/" target="_blank">Demo</a>